jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 |--------------------|-----------|---------|-------|
 | `backend-protocol` | `Backend` | `h1`    | v0.9  |

 Defines the HTTP protocol version of the backend.
-Note that HTTP/2 is only supported if HTX is enabled.
 A case-insensitive match is used, so either `h1` or `H1` configures HTTP/1 protocol.
 A non SSL/TLS configuration does not overrides [secure-backends](#secure-backend), so `h1` and secure-backends `true` will still configure SSL/TLS.

 Options: